HennyJie/BioMed-VITAL/README.md

 2. We propose a paradigm involving clinician preference during generation and an effective data selection model based on a mixture of preferences.
 It is shown that our distilled data selection model excels in matching human preferences compared with judgments of GPT-4.
 3. To facilitate further study, we release 80K clinician preference-aligned instruction-following datasets generated and selected from ours, along with the models instruction-tuned based on them.

+## License

+The source code of this repository is released under the Apache License 2.0.
+The model license and dataset license are listed on their corresponding webpages.

 ---

 ## Case Study